mikkelcato/uni-bach/uni-5-sem/qf/qf-main.typ

     ),
   ),
   abstract: [
     Notes on quantum physics taken during the SDU course.
-Based primarily on _Modern Quantum Mechanics_ by Sakurai and other notes.
+Based primarily on _Modern Quantum Mechanics_ by Sakurai.
+We assume some familiarity with quantum mechanics.
+All errors are mine.
   ],
 )